Prospective Adoptive Parent (JV-321)

 TABLE OF CONTENTS:

-- You must currently express a commitment to adopt
+2. You must currently express a commitment to adopt,

-- Being designated by the court or the licensed adoption agency as the adoptive family
+- Been designated by the court or the licensed adoption agency as the adoptive family

-- Working to overcome any impediments that have been identified by the State Department of Social Services and the licensed adoption agency
+- Worked to overcome any impediments that have been identified by the California Department of Social Services or the licensed adoption agency

-- Attending classes required of prospective adoptive parents
+- Attended any of the classes required of a prospective adoptive parent

 How to Apply for Prospective Adoptive Parent Status

-In addition to the qualification requirements above, you must complete and file a court form called the JV 321 Request For Prospective Adoptive Parent Designation.
+In addition to the qualification requirements above, you must complete and file a court form called the JV-321 Request For Prospective Adoptive Parent Designation.
 If you are the caregiver filing the JV-321, the clerk must provide notice of the hearing on your prospective adoptive parent designation.

-If you have been designated a “Prospective Adoptive Parent”, your county Department of Social Services (DSS) cannot remove the child in your care from your home without giving you notice of their intent to remove.
+If you have been designated a “Prospective Adoptive Parent,” your county Department of Social Services (DSS) cannot remove the child in your care from your home without giving you written notice of their intent to remove.
 They must notify you by sending a special form called the JV-323 Notice of Intent to Remove Child which states the reasons for removal.
-Along with the JV-323, you must also be provided with a JV-326 Proof of Notice, Objection to Removal, and a JV-328 Prospective Adoptive Parent Order After Hearing.
+Along with the JV-323, you must also be provided with a JV-326 Proof of Notice, JV-325 Objection to Removal, and a JV-328 Prospective Adoptive Parent Order After Hearing.
 If you object to the removal of the child, you must file the JV-325 within 5 court days (or 7 calendar days) from the date on the JV-326 Notice.
 If you received the JV-326 by mail, you have an additional 5 calendar days.

-NOTE: Even if you are not formally designated as the Prospective Adoptive Parent, you may have the right to notice, to object, and to request a hearing if you meet the threshold qualifications for Prospective Adoptive Parent.
+*NOTE: Even if you are not formally designated as the Prospective Adoptive Parent, you may have the right to notice, to object, and to request a hearing if you meet the threshold qualifications for Prospective Adoptive Parent as outlined above.

-DSS must also file the JV-323 Form with the Juvenile Court, and send copies to the child if he/she is over ten years of age, the child’s attorney, and the CASA.
-Once you receive this form, which notifies you that DSS wants to move the child, you may object to the move and request a hearing.
+DSS must also file the JV-323 with the Juvenile Court, and send copies to the child if he/she is over ten years of age, the child’s attorney, and the CASA.

 Requesting a Hearing on a Proposed Removal of a Foster Child